Energy Materials by Design

 Our Approach

-We also take seriously the step from a local descriptor to a collective response.
+We take seriously the step from local descriptor to collective response.
 A favourable d-band centre is not a catalyst, and a large local moment is not a magnet.
 When we report a Curie temperature, we also report the exchange competition parameter that says how much of it survives the cancellation between ferromagnetic and antiferromagnetic pathways.

 Key Insights & Achievements

 • Fermi-level engineering of itinerant magnetism.
-In B2-ordered FeRh under substitutional disorder, hole- and electron-doping on the magnetic sublattice resolve the chemical-versus-magneto-volume question: Fermi-level position relative to the minority-spin pseudogap, not the lattice parameter, decides whether the Curie temperature collapses or holds — establishing d-band filling as a predictive control variable for itinerant ferromagnets.
+In B2-ordered FeRh under substitutional disorder, hole- and electron-doping on the magnetic sublattice resolve the chemical-versus-magneto-volume question: Fermi-level position relative to the minority-spin pseudogap, not the lattice parameter, decides whether the Curie temperature collapses or holds—establishing d-band filling as a predictive control variable for itinerant ferromagnets.

 • Site-resolved descriptors for catalysis.
-In bimetallic Janus MXenes, factorial screening across metal pairs and anions shows that site-resolved d-band asymmetry — not a sublattice-averaged descriptor — controls hydrogen adsorption near thermoneutrality, and identifies the regime (magnetic exchange splitting on one sublattice) where the local descriptor breaks down.
+In bimetallic Janus MXenes, factorial screening across metal pairs and anions shows that site-resolved d-band asymmetry—not a sublattice-averaged descriptor—controls hydrogen adsorption near thermoneutrality, and identifies the regime (magnetic exchange splitting on one sublattice) where the local descriptor breaks down.

 • Doping pathways to noble-metal-free catalysis.
 In layered transition-metal carbides and nitrides, targeted electronic-structure engineering through early-transition-metal doping brings hydrogen adsorption into the thermoneutral window without requiring platinum-group metals.